French drain: History

 The earliest forms of French drains were simple ditches that were pitched from a high area to a lower one and filled with gravel.
-These may have been invented in France but Henry Flagg French (1813–1885) of Concord, Massachusetts, a lawyer and Assistant U.S. Treasury Secretary, described and popularized them in Farm Drainage (1859).
+Henry Flagg French (1813–1885) of Concord, Massachusetts, a lawyer and Assistant U.S. Treasury Secretary, described and popularized them in Farm Drainage (1859).
 French's drains were made of sections of ordinary roofing tile that were laid with a 1/8 in gap in between the sections to admit water.
 Later, specialized drain tiles were designed with perforations.
 To prevent clogging, the size of the gravel varied from coarse in the center to fine on the outside and was selected contingent on the gradation of the surrounding soil.
 The sizes of particles were critical to prevent the surrounding soil from washing into the pores, i. e., voids between the particles of gravel and thereby clogging the drain.
 The later development of geotextiles greatly simplified this technique.
 Subsurface drainage systems have been used for centuries.
 They have many forms that are similar in design and function to the traditional French drain.